PaulimusPrime/Minesweeper/README.md

 # Minesweeper
 ## Project description
-One of the assignements in TDT4102 - Procedural and Object-Oriented Programming at NTNU Using libraries provided by NTNU.
+Answering an assignements in in the courseTDT4102 - Procedural and Object-Oriented Programming at NTNU Using libraries provided by NTNU (`AnimationWindow`).

 This project aims to produce the graphics and functionality required to play the classical game minesweeper.